Kelana Jaya LRT station: Location and station layout

-Kelana Jaya consists of an island platform, with a concourse below.
-The station building is on the south side of the Damansara–Puchong Expressway (LDP Highway).
+Kelana Jaya station consists of an island platform, with a concourse below.
 The car park (Park 'N Ride) and bus stand sit below the concourse and station building.

-There is a pedestrian overhead bridge linked to the station building.
-Spanning over the Damansara–Puchong Expressway, it leads to the second exit onto the SS 25/2 road.
+The pedestrian bridge, Spanning over the Damansara–Puchong Expressway, it leads to the second exit onto the SS 25/2 road.

+The primary exit of the station serves SS4 and SS5 in the northern part of Kelana Jaya, as well as SS2.
+The overhead pedestrian bridge, spanning over the LDP, leads to a secondary exit on Jalan SS 25/2 in Taman Mayang (SS25).

-The main exit serves parts of SS 4, SS 5 and SS 2 in the northern part of Kelana Jaya.
-This is where the line and station get their names.
-Restoran de Rasa Sayang and doudoubake are iconic restaurants in the SS4 commercial zone.
-A pedestrian walkway with flights of stairs connects the station with the SS 4C/15 road.
-The second exit caters to the Taman Megah and Taman Mayang locality, especially SS 25.
+A pedestrian walkway with flights of stairs connects the station with Jalan SS 4C/15.
+The secondary exit caters to the Taman Megah (SS24) and Taman Mayang (SS25) neighbourhoods of Petaling Jaya.
 Nearby landmarks include Mayang Oasis, SK Taman Megah, and SJK(C) Yuk Chai.

 Architecture

-The station is built in a similar design to most of the other above-ground stations on the Kelana Jaya Line.
+The station is built in a similar design to most of the other older above-ground stations on the Kelana Jaya Line (prior to the extension to Putra Heights).
 The large roof over the platform level is reminiscent of traditional Malay kampung architectural design.